 What’s more, victims often live in cramped and squalid conditions with up to 10 people sharing a room, often on the premises of the salon.
 With no legal status in the UK, no idea where they are or where to go for help, and limited English, the victims are trapped, aware that their situation is terrible, but powerless to do anything about it.

-The phenomenon of modern day slavery in Vietnamese nail salons is so prevalent that Kevin Hyland, Britain’s Independent Anti-Slavery Commissioner, proposed that the Home Office should work with the Association of Nail Technicians to implement new measures that combat modern day slavery in nail salons and consider whether specific licensing for technicians should be mandatory.
+The phenomenon of human trafficking in Vietnamese nail salons is so prevalent that Kevin Hyland, Britain’s Independent Anti-Slavery Commissioner, proposed that the Home Office should work with the Association of Nail Technicians to implement new measures that combat modern day slavery in nail salons and consider whether specific licensing for technicians should be mandatory.

 Signs That Your Nail Technician Is a Victim of Human Trafficking